Video: Controversial businessman Rhys Williams clearly outlines New Zealand First paid for the Inflection Point event in 2024 - SUPPLIED

 The role of Benjamin Doyle amongst Williams' smear campaigns also deserves attention here.
 Williams was revealed by The Post for his involvement in online character assassination attacks against Doyle only signals a broader strategy at play.

 Williams' is connected to groups engaging in issue-based campaigning and online influence echo similar trends seen internationally, where party-affiliated actors work behind the scenes to shape public debate while distancing themselves from official party structures.
-Doyle’s proximity to figures like Williams suggests that the Inflection Point event may not have been as independently managed or ideologically neutral.

 Image: Glen Inwood (far left) - SUPPLIED, Inflection Point event